Lighter-than-air systems · Crawl · Walk · Run

 We're looking for early conversations.

 Flyweight Aerospace is at the pre-commercial development stage.
-We are not selling a service yet.
-We are looking to speak with mine operators and logistics managers who are willing to share their current constraints — ice road dependence, emergency freight spend, inventory buffer cost — and give direct input into how the service is designed.
+We want to speak with two groups.
+First, organizations with airborne survey or inspection needs (mineral explorers, forestry and wildfire agencies, infrastructure operators) who can tell us what today's platforms get wrong.
+Second, mine operators and logistics managers willing to share their constraints: ice road dependence, emergency freight spend, inventory buffer cost.
 The ask is a discovery call, not a commitment.
-Operators who engage early and sign a non-binding letter of intent get direct input on the concept of operations.
+Those who engage early and sign a non-binding letter of intent get direct input on the concept of operations.

 james@flyweightaero.com